wa-hab/portfolio/src/posts/firebase-messaging-react-router.md

 This works fine in when we're not using React Router 7.
 But inheriting some of that Remix DNA, React Router 7 uses Server-Side Rendering (SSR) by default.
 And Firebase's messaging service is very much a browser-only thing.

-Even if you're using it in SPA mode by setting `ssr: false`, where you application IS functionally a client side rendered application, there is an intermediate build step where the routes are server rendered to generate the `index.html` file.
+Even if you're using it in SPA mode by setting `ssr: false`, where your application IS functionally a client side rendered application, there is an intermediate build step where the routes are server rendered to generate the `index.html` file.
 This is explained in the [React Router documentation](https://reactrouter.com/how-to/spa#1-disable-runtime-server-rendering):

 > It's important to note that setting `ssr: false` only disables runtime server rendering.
 React Router will still server render your root route at build time to generate the `index.html` file.
 This is why your project still needs a dependency on `@react-router/node` and your routes need to be SSR-safe.
 That means you can't call `window` or other browser-only APIs during the initial render, even when server rendering is disabled.